ChrisCoastal/Cribbage-Monster/README.md

 ## Roadmap

-There is still more work and ideas I would love to add (or go back and change 😅), but I am pleased with where it is at and excited to move my focus to other work for now.
+There is still more work and ideas I would love to add (or go back and change 😅), but I'm happy with where it is at and excited to move my focus to other work.

 - [x] block out pages and routing
 - [x] Firebase auth